kmanna/docker-nat-router/README.md

 Run
 ---

 Create a docker container with the specified dnsmasq arguments and start in daemon mode.
-Then start [pipework](https://github.com/jpetazzo/pipework) to bridge the running container to the desired network.
-Running the container privileged enables it to also perform NAT routing / masquerade.
+Run [pipework](https://github.com/jpetazzo/pipework) to bridge the running container to the desired network.

     $ docker run --privileged --detach --name nat-router-eth2 nat-router --dhcp-range=10.1.2.100,10.1.2.200,255.255.255.0
     $ pipework eth2 nat-router-eth2 10.1.2.1/24